blawrenceSE/intel-health/README.md

-API_TOKEN - the token for the account you are monitoring TEAM - the account team that needs to be notified SLACK_WEBHOOK - the slack url to push messages
+API_TOKEN - the token for the account you are monitoring TEAM - the account team that needs to be notified SLACK_WEBHOOK - the slack url to push messages REQUEST_TOKEN - internal token for requesting fresh analysis EMAIL_KEY - Key to send e-mails
+SLACK_CHANNEL - where to send messages